random689/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for NewAddressBook.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how NewAddressBook already contains some sample data.<br>
+Note how NewAddressBook already contains some sample data.
+(Depending on your OS, you may need to launch the jar file using the `java -jar newaddressbook.jar` command<br>
 <br>
    ![Ui](images/Ui.png)